 The mobility landscape in 2021 and beyond

 It’s challenging for mobility providers to deliver a customer-centric proposition when public life has grinded to a halt.
 As expected, there has been a significant reduction in overall mobility and active usage of mobility apps, with statistics from Germany showing a drop of more than 50 percent.
 Even more concerning, however, is that although movement patterns in Europe temporarily recovered as some restrictions were lifted during the summer of 2020, usage of mobile mobility apps did not.

-On top of that, a recent Simon-Kucher study shows that 20 percent of consumers expect to use on-demand mobility services far less for everyday transport than they did prior to the pandemic, highlighting the uncertainty about mobility solutions and increased competitive pressure for mobility providers in a post-pandemic world.
+On top of that, a recent Simon-Kucher study shows that 20 percent of consumers expect to use on-demand mobility services far less for everyday transport than they did prior to the pandemic, highlighting the uncertainty about mobility tech solutions and increased competitive pressure for mobility providers in a post-pandemic world.

 The bad news was confirmed by the mobility market’s steep drop in revenues in 2020, severely disrupting the once positive growth outlooks for the industry.

 But: reactivation of users signals recovery for the mobility industry

 On a positive note, users have not abandoned their mobility apps completely.
 The majority of consumers have stayed registered on their apps and can be reactivated as mobility levels go back up again.

 An indication that this is working can be seen in the latest figures from Uber, showing that bookings are on their way back up, especially in countries like Taiwan, New Zealand, and Australia where movement restrictions have been eased.
 This increase in demand provides a ray of hope for mobility providers in countries with lighter movement restrictions.